Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Results

-Fig.~\ref{fig:hard_many_snaps} presents selected snapshots of the simulated compressed states ($C$ = 1.0, 0.40, and 0.21 from left to right) for the hard microgels, viewed from both the top (a) and the side (b).
-These snapshots roughly represent equivalent surface pressure in experiments ranging from $\pi\approx1$~mN~m$^{-1}$ (left) to $\pi\approx29$~mN~m$^{-1}$ (right), with the central snapshot corresponding to $\pi\approx22$~mN~m$^{-1}$.
+The findings from NR experiments were further supported and validated through molecular dynamics simulations.
+The simulations provided additional evidence and insights into the behavior and structural changes of the microgel monolayers under compression at the interface.
+Fig.~\ref{fig:hard_many_snaps} presents selected snapshots of the simulated compressed states for the hard microgels, viewed from both the top (a) and the side (b).
+These snapshots represent equivalent surface pressure in experiments ranging from $1$~mN~m$^{-1}$ (left) to $28$~mN~m$^{-1}$ (right), with the central snapshot corresponding to $24$~mN~m$^{-1}$.

 The density profiles depicted in Fig.~\ref{fig:hard_many} for the hard microgels exhibit a consistent overall shape reminiscent of the $\phi(z)$ profiles determined through NR experiments.
-These profiles feature a denser region around the interface (at $z$=0), and protrusions extending into both the air phase ($z<0$) and the water phase ($z>0$).
-As observed in the experiments, upon compression the latter gets more extended, the height of the profiles in the water phase remains almost constant while the height of the central peak, $\rho(z=0)$, and the protrusion in air, $w_r$, decrease.
+These profiles feature a denser region around the interface (at $z=0$), and protrusions extending into both the air phase ($z<0$) and the water phase ($z>0$).
+As observed in the experiments, upon compression the protrusion in water gets more extended, the height of the profiles in the water phase remains almost constant while the height of the central peak, $\rho(z=0)$, and the protrusion in air, $w_r$, decrease.
 The reduction of $w_r$ is also clearly visible in Fig.~\ref{fig:hard_many}.
-These findings, derived from an ensemble of twelve particles, closely resemble the outcomes achieved when simulating the compression of an individual microgel particle (refer to Fig.~S4).
+These findings, derived from an ensemble of twelve particles, closely resemble the outcomes achieved when simulating the compression of an individual microgel particle (refer to Fig.~S5, ESI\dag).
+It is worth noting that the overall shape of the profiles extracted from the analysis of the MD simulations ($\rho(z)$, Figures~\ref{fig:hard_many} and~\ref{fig:ULC_single}) and those derived from the analysis of NR data ($\phi_{\mu g}(z)$, Figures~\ref{fig:D7}b and~\ref{fig:D3}b) cannot be precisely scaled one on top of the other due to intrinsic differences between the two techniques.
+Briefly, the broader interfacial peak observed in MD simulations (located at $z=0$) is attributed to the coarse-grained nature of MD simulations, where the captured detail in the microgel structure is inherently larger than the molecular scale probed by NR.
+Similarly, the two techniques exhibit different sensitivities towards characterizing diffuse layers, i.e., interfacial films characterized by gradual and smooth changes, with MD simulations offering greater precision in determining the position in space of all utilized beads.
+In this context, including a gradient in the water protrusion region in the $\phi_{\mu g}(z)$ did not improve the agreement between the model reflectivity and the experimental data.